 Wading Pants

-5 Best Women’s Waders
+5 Best Recommended Women’s Waders

 Orvis Women’s Pro – Our Best Overall Pick!

-These Womens Pro waders are more of an athletic fit and they are made with a four-layer Cordura shell in the upper and a five-layer Cordura shell in the lower.
+These Women’s Pro waders are more of an athletic fit, and they are made with a four-layer Cordura shell in the upper and a five-layer Cordura shell in the lower.
 These are some of the most tear-resistant waders on the market that are still somewhat breathable.

 The other aspects of these waders that make them high quality are the removable knee pads that protect you if you’re kneeling on rocks and other sharp objects.
 Also, the adjustable suspender straps make it easy to roll them down on warm days.

-In terms of sizes and fit, Orvis provides petite, regular, and tall options for all their sizes ranging from X-small to X-large.
+In terms of sizes and fit, Orvis provides petite, regular, and tall options for all their sizes, ranging from X-small to X-large.
 They’re not as boxy and unflattering as many other waders, and they are made how women’s waders should fit!

 Redington Women’s Sonic Pro – Our Best Value For Money Pick!

 Redington continuously flies under the radar in terms of fly fishing equipment.
 Not only is their equipment affordable, but it’s also actually high quality.
-I’ve used Redington waders for years and I’ve even purchased my wife a pair for the upcoming season.
+I’ve used Redington waders for years, and I’ve even purchased my wife a pair for the upcoming season.

-Both the upper and lower portions of these Redington Women’s Sonic Pro waders are made with a 4-layer waterproof fabric.
+The upper and lower portions of these Redington Women’s Sonic Pro waders are made with a 4-layer waterproof fabric.
 These waders happen to be some of the more breathable waders for women on the market.
 If you’re fishing on a warm day in cold water, the last thing you want to be is hot and uncomfortable.

 The Sonic Pro waders are a bit more of a slim fit.
-They offer small, medium, large, and extra large sizes.
+They offer small, medium, large, and extra-large sizes.
 Each of these sizes comes in short or long options.

 Orvis Women’s Ultralight Convertible Wader – Our Most Versatile Pick!

-Similar to other women’s waders from Orvis, you have petite, regular, and tall options for sizes ranging from x-small to x-large.
+Like other women’s waders from Orvis, you have petite, regular, and tall options for sizes ranging from x-small to x-large.

 Simms Freestone Z Women’s Stockingfoot

 You have the normal 4-layer top and bottom of these waders that are both warm and breathable.
-Also, you’ll notice that the side of these waders has a zipper that makes it easier for you to get in and out of them.
+Also, you’ll notice that the side of these waders has a zipper that makes it easier to get in and out of them.
 This is a nice feature that many companies don’t utilize.
 The zipper is usually on the front.
 You can also purchase these waders without the zipper.

 Simms provides a nice amount of sizing options for females.
-You have small to 2XL depending on what you need.
+You have small to 2XL, depending on what you need.
 Within these sizes, you have a “womens plus size waders” option in case you need a bit more room.

 These Simms Freestone Z Women’s Stockingfoot Fishing Waders are a mid-priced option, but you’re getting one of the best sets of waders on the market.